Our Mission

 The Distinguished Lecture Series

-Through Trinity’s Distinguished Lecture Series, students and the San Antonio community have the opportunity to attend free lectures by influential individuals of diverse backgrounds and opinions.
+Through Trinity’s Distinguished Lecture Series, students and the San Antonio community have the opportunity to attend free lectures by influential individuals around the community who have diverse backgrounds and experiences.

 Ring Ceremony

-The Trinity Class Ring captures the proud achievement of graduating from Trinity and being linked forever to our great institution.
+The Trinity Ring Ceremony captures the proud achievement of graduating from Trinity and being linked to Trinity University.
 The Ring Ceremony is held in the Chapel during Spring Family Weekend.
-This is a memorable event at which your family and friends can witness you receiving your ring.
-Your ring will sleep in the Tower the night before the ceremony.
+This is a memorable event at which family and friends can witness the reception.
+We finish off the ceremony by dipping your ring in the fountain which will connect you to all Trinity alum.

 Policy Maker Breakfast